icook/vagrant-jenkins/README.md

 This repo spins up a VM instance with Jenkins ready to be used for Rails applications.

+# Basebox

+The VirtualBox basebox is based off the stadnard precise64 basebox, with the following changes:

+- Upgraded all gems, including chef
+- Upgraded Ubuntu (14th April 2013)
+- Switched locale and timezone to Sydney, Australia
+- Switched apt to an Australian mirror

 ## Pre-installed Packages

 The following are installed as the base for a typical Rails application: